Drosophila melanogaster: Males

 Courtship behavior in male.
 The male first showed wing extension (stage 1), and later other steps such as abdomen bending (stage 2), then frequent attempted copulation, licking and even ejaculation (stage 3), finally the male fell over and was on its back (stage 4).

 D. melanogaster males exhibit a strong reproductive learning curve.
 That is, with sexual experience, these flies tend to modify their future mating behavior in multiple ways.
 These changes include increased selectivity for courting only intraspecifically, as well as decreased courtship times.

 Sexually naïve D. melanogaster males are known to spend significant time courting interspecifically, such as with D. simulans flies.
 Naïve D. melanogaster will also attempt to court females that are not yet sexually mature, and other males.
 D. melanogaster males show little to no preference for D. melanogaster females over females of other species or even other male flies.
 However, after D. simulans or other flies incapable of copulation have rejected the males' advances, D. melanogaster males are much less likely to spend time courting nonspecifically in the future.
-This apparent learned behavior modification seems to be evolutionarily significant, as it allows the males to avoid investing energy into futile sexual encounters.
+This apparent learned behavior modification seems to be evolutionarily significant, because it allows the males to avoid investing energy into futile sexual encounters.

 In addition, males with previous sexual experience modify their courtship dance when attempting to mate with new females—the experienced males spend less time courting, so have lower mating latencies, meaning that they are able to reproduce more quickly.
 This decreased mating latency leads to a greater mating efficiency for experienced males over naïve males.
-This modification also appears to have obvious evolutionary advantages, as increased mating efficiency is extremely important in the eyes of natural selection.
+This modification also appears to have obvious evolutionary advantages, because increased mating efficiency is extremely important in the eyes of natural selection.